ibm-cloud-docs/watsonxdata/optm_jdbc_query.md

 ### Configure metastore caching on coordinator
 {: #jdbc_metadata_optimization8}

+This section is only applicable for hive catalogs.
+{: note}

 Configure metastore caching to improve metadata query performance:

 - **hive.metastore-cache-scope**: This setting controls whether the system caches only partition‑related metadata or caches all metadata, including partition details, table names, database names, roles, and more.
 Possible values are `ALL` and `PARTITION`.
 - **hive.metastore-cache-ttl**: Specifies the duration for how long you want cached metastore data to be considered valid.
-- **hive.metastore-refreshInterval**: Asynchronously refreshes cached metastore data after access when it is older than this interval but not yet expired, allowing subsequent accesses to use fresh data.
+- **hive.metastore-refresh-interval**: Asynchronously refreshes cached metastore data after access when it is older than this interval but not yet expired, allowing subsequent accesses to use fresh data.
 - **hive.metastore-cache-maximum-size**: Sets the metastore cache maximum size.

 Example sample configuration values for above parameters: